 I like symbols, and Warsaw is one of them – the city is a phoenix reborn from ashes!
 During the Nazi occupation, Warsaw lost 700,000 people and 85% of its buildings.
 After the war, almost all buildings of historical importance were reconstructed.
 In 1980, the Historic Centre of Warsaw was designated a UNESCO World Heritage Site as “an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century”.
 It is really fantastic!

-I have visited Warsaw countless times and it is the city that I admire most in Europe.
+I have been to Warsaw countless times and this is the city I admire most in Europe.
 Its cozy Old Town, beautiful parks, American-looking center with spectacular skyscrapers – I love everything in it!

 Knowing foreign languages is always great!
-My native language is Lithuanian (closely related to neighboring Latvian and more distantly to Slavic, Germanic, and other European languages) but I speak Polish at a near-native level therefore when I am in Warsaw I feel at home.
+My native language is Lithuanian (closely related to neighboring Latvian and more distantly to Slavic, Germanic, and other European languages) but I speak fluent Polish therefore when I am in Warsaw I feel at home.
 Varsovians are some of the kindest people I have ever met!

 I hope you enjoyed my guide on what to do in Warsaw!
 Please share it with your friends on your social media.
 Here are a few more informative and interesting articles that I recommend you read next: